pippim/pippim.github.io/programs/mserve.md

 buttons are active.
 You can change these buttons to Stanley Cup Hockey Playoff TV Commercial buttons.

-{% include image.html src="/assets/img/mserve/mserve ff button.gif"
+{% include image.html src="/assets/img/mserve/mserve hockey buttons.gif"
    alt="Basic Time Not Done.png"
    style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
-   caption="Basic Time Not Done.png"
+   caption="mserve hockey buttons.png"
 %}

 **`.gif` (there is no sound) Highlights:**

 - From the Music Library window select the "View" dropdown menu.
-- When FF/Rewind buttons are visible you have the option of enabling the Hockey TV commercial buttons.
+- When FF/Rewind buttons are visible you have the option of enabling the Hockey buttons.
-- Hockey TV Commercial button turns down TV commercial and resumes mserve play for 90 seconds.
+- The Hockey TV Commercial button turns down TV commercial and resumes mserve play for 90 seconds.
-- Hockey TV Intermission button turns down TV commercial and resumes mserve play for 18 minutes.
+- The Hockey TV Intermission button turns down TV commercial and resumes mserve play for 18 minutes.
-- When Hockey TV commercial buttons are active you have the option of enabling the FF/Rewind buttons.
+- When Hockey TV commercial buttons are active you have the option of restoring the FF/Rewind buttons.
 - When changing buttons, the Music Library window is sent to bottom and Play Window is raised to the top.